 Did you know?

-- Cranberries are the superfood of the month!
-They are America’s Original Superfruit® and one of only three fruits native to North America that are cultivated and sold in the United States.
+- Cranberries are America’s Original Superfruit® and one of only three fruits native to North America that are cultivated and sold in the United States.

 - Cranberries grow on low-lying vines in bogs or marshes.
 When they are ready to be harvested in the fall, the bogs are filled with water and the cranberries float to the top to be scooped up.
 Cranberries float because they have four air chambers.